A cut finite element method for a Stokes interface problem: Introduction

 A common strategy has been to regularize the discontinuities~\cite{BKZ92}.
 However, this strategy has the drawback that it gives reduced accuracy near the interfaces and consequently requires a very fine mesh in these regions.
 Methods that allow for discontinuities along interfaces that do not align with the mesh, and hence avoid both regularization and remeshing processes, have become highly attractive and significant efforts have been directed to their development, see e.g.~\cite{ASB10,BBH09,CB03,GrRe07,LI06}.
 In the finite element framework the extended finite element method (XFEM), where the finite element space is enriched so that discontinuities can be captured~\cite{FB10}, has become a popular alternative.
 However, in XFEM the conditioning of the problem is sensitive to the position of the interface.
 Whenever the interface cuts an element in such a way that the ratio between the areas/volumes on one and the other side of the interface becomes very large, the system may become ill-conditioned.
-In such cases, iterative linear solvers may breakdown.
-For unsteady problems it is not unusual that such situations occur.
+In such cases, iterative linear solvers may breakdown. {For unsteady problems when the interface moves across a fixed background mesh such situations occur when the interface moves into new elements}.
 In~\cite{R08}, this problem is addressed by neglecting basis functions in the XFEM space that have very small support and may cause ill-conditioning.
 The criterion for the selection of basis functions to neglect then has to be chosen carefully so that accuracy is not lost.